ovh/docs/pages/cloud/nutanix/02-available-services/guide.de-de.md

 ## Objective

-This page lists the included Nutanix licences and services in the **Hosted Private Cloud powered by Nutanix** offer
+This page lists the included Nutanix licences and services in the **Hosted Private Cloud powered by Nutanix** offer.

 ## Scope of included Nutanix licences and services in the Hosted Private Cloud powered by Nutanix offer